lsj2319/gardenescape/README.md

 # python
 python projects and tests.
-Some of these are works in progress.
+Garden Escape was my final beginner project for Code in Place 2020.
+It is a Gardening simulation game using tKinter for the GUI.